Feel free to share

-Creating a realistic language is an incredibly time consuming and enormous task.
-There's a huge amount of detail that goes into any language and in order to create a decent fictional language you'll likely have to cover the vast majority of them.
+Creating a realistic language is an incredibly enormous and time consuming task.
+There's a huge amount of detail that goes into any language, and in order to create a decent fictional language you'll likely have to cover the vast majority of them.
 It's not something you'll do in a weekend, at least if you do it well.
 It's something that'll take weeks or even months if you're really ambitious.

 Before we even begin creating a language it's important to take note of who the language is actually meant for.
 Whoever it is will heavily influence many other aspects of your language, ranging from the sounds and symbols of the alphabet to the vocabulary and grammatical structures.